-This was good news for investors holding vital raw materials for electric cars, wind turbines, and solar panels.
-But the demand for terbium has yet to peak.
+However, the demand for terbium has yet to peak.
 Analysts from the Fitch credit rating agency recently stated that the demand for energy transition metals would peak by the 2040s when they anticipate the bulk of the global low-emissions infrastructure will have been built.

 But remember that China dominates terbium and other rare earths’ production, extraction, refining, and supply.
 It has taken them 30 years to establish this position, and we now live in the reality that the US, EU, and other developing nations need to wait in line to see what China exports after they have satisfied their domestic needs.

 We cannot overstate the importance of China’s position.
 It is almost inconceivable to think that one country produces more than 99% of a raw material so critical to every nation’s economic prosperity and military capabilities.